MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-other-mdm.md

 2) For all profiles from [https://github.com/microsoft/mdatp-xplat](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles), download a mobileconfig file and import it.
 3) Assign proper scope for each created configuration profile.

-Note that Apple regularly creates new types of payloads with new versions of OS.
+Note that Apple regularly creates new types of payloads with new versions of an OS.
-You'll have to visit the above mentioned page, and publish new profiles once they became available.
+You'll need to visit the above mentioned page, and publish new profiles once they became available.
 We post notifications to our [What's New page](mac-whatsnew.md) once we make changes like that.

-### Defender configuration settings
+### Defender for Endpoint configuration settings

-To deploy Microsoft Defender configuration, you need a configuration profile.
+To deploy Microsoft Defender for Endpoint configuration, you need a configuration profile.

-The ultimate goal is that:
+The following steps show how to apply and verify applying a configuration profile.

-#### 1. MDM deploys configuration profile to enrolled machines

-You can view profiles in System Settings => Profiles => Look by the name that you used for Microsoft Defender configuration settings profile.
+**1. MDM deploys configuration profile to enrolled machines** You can view profiles in System Settings > Profiles.
+Look for the name that you used for Microsoft Defender for Endpoint configuration settings profile.
-If you do not see it, then please refer to your MDM manual for how to do that.
+If you do not see it, then refer to your MDM documentation for troubleshooting tips.

-#### 2. It ended up in the correct file
+**2. The configuration profile shows up in the correct file**

-Microsoft Defender reads `/Library/Managed Preferences/com.microsoft.wdav.plist` and `/Library/Managed Preferences/com.microsoft.wdav.ext.plist` files.
+Microsoft Defender for Endpoint reads `/Library/Managed Preferences/com.microsoft.wdav.plist` and `/Library/Managed Preferences/com.microsoft.wdav.ext.plist` files.
 It uses only those two files for managed settings.

-If you cannot see those files, but you ensured that the profiles was delivered (see the previous chapter), then it means that you misconfigured your profiles.
-Either you made this configuration profile "User Level" instead of "Computer Level", or you used a different Preference Domain instead of those that Microsoft Defender expects ("com.microsoft.wdav" and "com.microsoft.wdav.ext").
+If you cannot see those files, but you verified that the profiles were delivered (see the previous section), then it means that your profiles are misconfigured.
+Either you made this configuration profile "User Level" instead of "Computer Level", or you used a different Preference Domain instead of those that Microsoft Defender for Endpoint expects ("com.microsoft.wdav" and "com.microsoft.wdav.ext").

-Please refer to your MDM manual for how to setup application configuration profiles.
+Refer to your MDM documentation for how to setup application configuration profiles.

-#### 3. It has the expected structure
+#### 3. The configuration profile contains the expected structure

-That can be the most tricky part to check.
-Microsoft Defender expects com.microsoft.wdav.plist with a strict structure.
+This step can be tricky to verify.
+Microsoft Defender for Endpoint expects com.microsoft.wdav.plist with a strict structure.
-If you put settings to unexpected place, or misspell them, or use an invalid type, they will be silently ignored.
+If you put settings to unexpected place, or misspell them, or use an invalid type, the settings will be silently ignored.

 1) You can check `mdatp health` and confirm that the settings you configured are reported as `[managed]`.
 2) You can inspect the content of `/Library/Managed Preferences/com.microsoft.wdav.plist` and make sure that it matches the expected settings: